 As noted in my article for Space Academy, the rights to Space Academy, and consequently Jason of Star Command, are somewhat undefined right now.
 Filmation folded in 1989 and the rights to both shows subsequently went to “Sleepy Kids,” a media company specializing in children’s programming that coincidently formed in 1989.
 Sleepy Kids was later renamed Entertainment Rights who licensed the series to BCI Eclipse for the 2007 DVD release.
 In 2008, BCI Eclipse went out of business as did Entertainment Rights in 2009.

 There remains a small fandom for both Jason of Star Command and Space Academy.
 Customized figures and models turn up from time to time, but they are scattered efforts usually by dedicated fans themselves.
-The shows are overshadowed by other sci-fi programs of the era, such as Space: 1999, Battlestar Galactica, and Buck Rogers in the 25th Century, not to mention Star Trek, Logan’s Run, and Star Wars.
-Nevertheless, Jason of Star Command and Space Academy remains excellent examples of sci-fi written specifically for children, features strong women, and different races, often in leadership positions.
+The shows are overshadowed by other sci-fi TV programs of the era, such as Space: 1999, Battlestar Galactica, and Buck Rogers in the 25th Century.
+Nevertheless, Jason of Star Command and Space Academy remains excellent examples of sci-fi written specifically for children and featuring strong women and different races, often in leadership positions.
 Not a bad way to raise the kids on a Saturday morning in that or any era.

 Jason of Star Command: The Complete Series